 Most of my professional career has been spent in the wedding industry.
 Straight out of college I worked at various wedding venues as the marketing/wedding coordinator.
 If you ever know someone who does that job, they need coffee and a hug.
 After working non-stop for very little money I was burnt out and found myself a job in corporate sales.
 I’m not going to lie, it was cushy.
 Overall I liked it and did just fine.
 The only problem is that there was no problem solving, there was nothing different from my day to day.
 If you did the job the way they taught you to do it you would be successful.
 Basically, it was successfully boring.
 So my best friend (#forlife) and I did what we’ve been doing since the third grade – we started a club, except in this case it was a business.
 We started a wedding photography company in January of 2010.
 At the time Sarah was a photographer and I had wedding experience and a willingness to do something creative.
 You can check out our wedding photography here.

 While I was working my sales job I also began to get interested in interior design.
 I had no kids, but I had a lot of free time to read blogs and magazines.
 My husband and I had also bought our house a few years before and were getting our feet wet with DIY projects.
+I scoured thrift shops and second hand stores to furnish our house.
 We stripped wallpaper (a lot), painted (a lot), and did as much here and there as we could.
 We weren’t experts – still aren’t by a loooooong shot – but we did it together and (mostly) had a lot of fun. 🙂

 If you made it this far, congratulations! 🙂 I’m glad you’re here.
 I hope you stay around for the conversation and that you’ll join me on social media for coffee dates, thrift store runs, and all the in between.